Plant pathology is understanding plant-microbe interactions

 Our programs span five areas of study and encourage students to pursue their passions in the classroom and beyond.
 Learn more about how our students are set up for success:

-Want to learn more about the plant pathology major?
+Want to learn more plant pathology?

 Explore admission requirements, course offerings, 4-year plans, and more on UW–Madison’s undergraduate Guide.